Federal task force kills Portland shooting suspect at arrest

 “We don’t know that specifically yet,” Brady said.
 “I do not believe that was his residence.”

-Reinoehl had described himself in a social media post as “100% ANTIFA,” suggested the tactics of counter-protesters amounted to “warfare,” and had been shot at one protest and cited for having a gun at another.
+Reinoehl had described himself in a social media post as “100% ANTIFA.”
+A regular presence at anti-racism demonstrations in Portland, he suggested the tactics of counter-protesters amounted to “warfare,” and had been shot at one protest and cited for having a gun at another.

-He had been been a regular presence at anti-racism demonstrations in Portland.

 Reinoehl later that day spoke to an AP videographer.
 His arm was wrapped in a bloody bandage; he said he was on his way to meet protest medics so they could change it.